San Benedetto del Tronto: Emigration

+Religion

+San Benedetto's population is mostly Roman Catholic.
+The city is the seat of the Diocese of San Benedetto del Tronto-Ripatransone-Montalto.

+The first cathedral of the diocese was the former Cathedral of Santa Maria della Marina until 1847.

 Transport

 San Benedetto del Tronto can be reached by various means:

 Motorways

-Motorway A14 (Bologna - Taranto), from the south exit San Benedetto - Ascoli Piceno, north side exit Grottammare.
-From Rome, take the A24 (Rome - L'Aquila) to the end, then follow to Giulianova until reaching the A14: From Florence you can exit at the Valdichiana exit of the A1 and then follow several highways, Perugia - Foligno, Muccia, Macerata - Civitanova Marche, San Benedetto del Tronto.
+Motorway A14 (Bologna – Taranto), from the south exit San Benedetto – Ascoli Piceno, north side exit Grottammare.
+From Rome, take the A24 (Rome – L'Aquila) to the end, then follow to Giulianova until reaching the A14: From Florence you can exit at the Valdichiana exit of the A1 and then follow several highways, Perugia – Foligno, Muccia, Macerata – Civitanova Marche, San Benedetto del Tronto.
 The alternative from Florence is to exit the Orte tollbooth and follow the highways crossing Terni, Foligno, the Sibillini Mountains and Ancona.

 Rail

-The San Benedetto del Tronto train station is connected to lines that connect it to Milan - Bologna - Ancona - Lecce and also Rome - Falconara Marittima - Ancona.
+The San Benedetto del Tronto train station is connected to lines that connect it to Milan – Bologna – Ancona – Lecce and also Rome – Falconara Marittima – Ancona.

 Bus

 There are several regional bus companies that connect San Benedetto del Tronto to the main cities of the center, including Rome (Rome Marche lines and Start).

 Airport

-The nearest airports are the Marche Airport (Raffaello Sanzio of Ancona - Falconara) and the one of Abruzzo Airport in Pescara.
+The nearest airports are the Marche Airport (Raffaello Sanzio of Ancona – Falconara) and the one of Abruzzo Airport in Pescara.